lwr/learning-async/slide/slides-13.md

 ## Kotlin 的 coroutine

-@since 1.1
+@since 1.1 (experimental)

-experimental

-已完整实现, API 可能还会有调整
+now 1.3 coroutine is graduated and stable

 ---